 4. We respond in repentance and faith.
 All you have to do is believe in your heart that Jesus alone saves you through what He did on the cross.
 Repent from self and sin, then turn to Jesus.
 Tell God and others that your faith is in Jesus.
 (See John 14:6 and Romans 10:9-10,13.)

 Jesus tells is that He will make us into something new, something different.
-That we are being formed, conformed and transformed into his very image.
+That as we live life with Him, we become more like Him.
+That we are we are being formed, conformed and transformed into the very image of Jesus.

 Following Jesus means that His personality and deeds naturally flow out of us where we live, work, and play.
 Simply put, we will act like Jesus acted, say what Jesus said, and do what Jesus did.